PackageNinjas/PackageNinjas.github.io/_posts/2020-10-13-news-in-packaging.markdown

     *   same as `if` above, plus requires the third operand to be met if the second one isn't fulfilled
     *   `Requires: (subpack1 if pack1 else pack2)`

-RPM 4.14 added operators which work on single packages.
+RPM 4.14 added operators that work on single packages.
 Unlike the operators above, there must be a single package that fulfills all the operands